Shine Global: Outreach and Engagement

-Shine Global creates US standards-based curricula for most of its films that are free for teachers to download from their website.
+Since their founding in 2005, Shine Global has partnered with several organizations on outreach and engagement for their films.
+Shine Global partnered with AMREF during the production of War/Dance to aid the people of Uganda.
+Shine Global also partnered with The Harvest of Hope Foundation, a migrant farm workers organization based out of Florida that works to support migrant farm workers.
+Shine Global creates curricula for most of its films that are free for teachers to download from their website.
 Shine Global has also partnered with other non-profits to create companion arts workshops for youth that can accompany screenings of Inocente and 1 Way Up.

-Since their founding in 2005, Shine Global has partnered with several organizations on outreach and engagement for their films.
-Shine Global partnered with AMREF during the production of War/Dance to aid the people of Uganda on the ground.

-Shine Global also partnered with The Harvest of Hope Foundation, a migrant farm workers organization based out of Florida that works to support migrant farm workers all over the country.